mikrono/tModLoaderWiki_kr_ko/Starting-a-modded-server.md

     1. Launch a server explicitly with a closed steam lobby so steam friends cannot join you through the steam UI.

 ### Starting server on Linux or Mac
-The tML installation should have come with a script called `tModLoaderServer`.
+The tModLoader installation should have come with a script called `tModLoaderServer`.
 This script will start an instance of a server.
 1. Browse to the directory of installation using `cd /desiredPath/`.
     1. desiredPath is the installation folder path name of your Terraria Server patched with tModLoader.
     2. For Mac, the installation folder is generally in `~/Library/Application\ Support/Steam/steamapps/common/Terraria/Terraria.app/Contents/MacOS`.